Envirometrix/PredictiveSoilMapping/01-Introduction.md

 A significant aspect of the accepted definition of soil is that it is seen as a *natural body* that merits study, description, *classification* and interpretation in, and of, itself.
-As a *natural body* a soil is viewed as an object that occupies space, has defined physical dimensions and that is more than the sum of its individual properties or attributes.
+As a *natural body* soil is viewed as an object that occupies space, has defined physical dimensions and that is more than the sum of its individual properties or attributes.
 This concept requires that all properties of soils be considered collectively and simultaneously in terms of a completely integrated